wsabrinabriggs/SpEdRosterPopUps/README.md

 - including a custom menu button to manually run the pop-up messages

 **Challenges**
-- appropriate labeling of IEP types
+1. appropriate labeling of IEP types
-           *maintaining the initial label for IEPs...instead the label is changed over to "annual" (remedy: for now, users are to rely on the "Initial_IEP" column for confirmation of an initial IEP or not) (EX: Fredricks, Kevin row)
+* maintaining the initial label for IEPs...instead the label is changed over to "annual" (remedy: for now, users are to rely on the "Initial_IEP" column for confirmation of an initial IEP or not) (EX: Fredricks, Kevin row)
+* maintaining the reeval label for updated reeval IEPs...instead the label is changed over to "annual" (remedy: rename column to "NEXT_IEPTypeDue".
+The IEP's labeling will be correct if thinking of the next IEP due.)
+(EX: Randolph, Da'Vine)
 * new data entries improperly labeled initial (EX: Heumann, Judith row)

-- color coding for the following color and IEP type: pink for annuals
+2. color coding for the following color and IEP type: pink for annuals

 **Sources & Tools used**
 - chatGPT